 LASIK, or Laser-Assisted in-Situ Keratomileusis, is an eye laser surgery procedure used to correct vision problems such as myopia (short-sightedness), hyperopia (far-sightedness), astigmatism, presbyopia and age-related loss of vision.

 To improve near-sightedness, LASIK surgery’s goal is to flatten the central cornea which is too steep.
 While with far-sightedness, a steeper cornea is desired, so laser ablation is done in the peripheral cornea.
 This procedure can also correct astigmatism by smoothing an irregular shaped cornea into a normal one.

-LASIK can also be offered to patients who have had cataract surgery or refractive lens exchange and are seeking either independence from their glasses or to better-uncorrected distance vision.
+LASIK can also be offered to patients who’ve had cataract surgery or refractive lens exchange: those who are seeking independence from their glasses or to improve uncorrected distance vision.

 Bladeless LASIK Eye Surgery